 Dedicated emission models combining detailed databases with novel calculation methods that represent the main factors influencing the emission processes (e.g. meteorology, soil properties) can overcome these limitations.
-Some recent examples are the French VOLT’AIR model (Hamaoui-Laguel et al., 2014), which simulates ammonia (NH3) volatilisation fluxes after the application of fertiliser taking into account agro-environmental factors (e.g. meteorology, agricultural practices, soil properties), the Brazilian VEIN model (Ibarra-Espinosa et al., 2018), which provides bottom-up exhaust and evaporative vehicular emissions at street and hourly levels using different sets of emission factors (e.g. COPERT, EPA), or the Norwegian MetVed model (Grythe et al., 2019), which estimates residential wood combustion hourly emissions on a 250m grid resolution considering several influencing factors such as outdoor temperature, type of available heating technologies and the number of and type and size of dwellings.
+Some recent examples are the French VOLT’AIR model (Hamaoui-Laguel et al., 2014), which simulates ammonia (NH3) volatilisation fluxes after the application of fertiliser taking into account agro-environmental factors (e.g. meteorology, agricultural practices, soil properties), the Brazilian VEIN model (Ibarra-Espinosa et al., 2018), which provides bottom-up exhaust and evaporative vehicular emissions at street and hourly levels using different sets of emission factors (e.g. COPERT, EPA), or the Norwegian MetVed model (Grythe et al., 2019), which estimates residential wood combustion hourly emissions on a 250m grid resolution considering several influencing factors such as outdoor temperature, type of available heating technologies and the number, , type and size of dwellings.

-Despite presenting highly accurate and detailed modelling methodologies, there are still some shortcomings associated to these tools, mainly in terms of their usability for air quality modelling.
+Despite presenting highly accurate and detailed modelling methodologies, there are still some shortcomings associated to these modelling tools, mainly in terms of their usability for air quality modelling.
 On the one hand, each model covers only a specific pollutant sector, which means that they may have to be manually combined with other existing inventories.
 On the other hand, the models are usually designed to provide emissions for specific frameworks, which results in limitations in terms of number of atmospheric chemistry models compatible with the emission outputs, map projections and type of working domains supported, as well as regions/countries in which the model can be applied.
 Finally, these tools are not always distributed under open access licenses, which limits their usage within the scientific community.

 This paper is the second part of the description of an open-source, python-based, parallel, stand-alone and multiscale atmospheric emission modelling framework.
 The High-Elective Resolution Modelling Emission System version 3 (HERMESv3) estimates atmospheric emissions for use in multiple air quality models (i.e. CMAQ, Appel et al., 2017; WRFChem, Grell et al., 2005 and NMMB-MONARCH, Badia et al., 2017) as well as map projections and model grids (i.e. regular and rotated latitude-longitude, lambert conformal conic, mercator).
 The system reflects the learning from previous versions of HERMES developed by the Earth Sciences Department of the Barcelona Supercomputing Center (BSC) during the last decade (i.e. Baldasano et al, 2008; Ferreira et al., 2013; Guevara et al., 2013 and 2017).